 To successfully replicate data between a central administration site and a primary site, Configuration Manager requires an open port between the two sites for SSB to use.
-When you install a central administration site and expand a stand-alone primary site, the prerequisite check does not verify that the port you specify for the SSB is open on the primary site.
+When you install a central administration site and expand a stand-alone primary site, the prerequisite check doesn't verify that the port you specify for the SSB is open on the primary site.

 The following are prerequisites for installing secondary sites:

-- The administrator who configures the installation of the secondary site in the Configuration Manager console must have role-based administration rights that are equivalent to the security role of Infrastructure Administrator or Full Administrator.
+The administrator who configures the installation of the secondary site in the Configuration Manager console must have role-based administration rights that are equivalent to the security role of Infrastructure Administrator or Full Administrator.